tillitis/pqsigner/README.md

 # pqsigner

-Simple PQ signer program using [PQClean library's](https://github.com/PQClean/PQClean) dilithium3.
+Simple PQ signer and accompanying verification program using [PQClean library's](https://github.com/PQClean/PQClean) dilithium3.

-We copy the PQClean/common/fips202.[ch] files under pqclean/.
+`pqsigner` signs and verifies a hardcoded message and outputs the public key and the signature over the message.

-PQClean/crypto_sign/dilithium3/clean is inlined under pqclean/dilithium3/clean.
+`pqverify` verifies the signature over the same message.

 If you want to build and use a static compiled-in key pair, compile with `-DSTATICKEYS`.